 Pour oil in a heavy pot at a depth of at least 3 inches.
 Heat oil to 300 degrees F. Fry chicken, submerged in oil, for 15 minutes, or until an instant-read thermometer registers 170 degrees F for dark meat, 160 degrees F for white meat.
 Drain on a rack.
 Cool to room temperature, and then place in refrigerator for at least 4 and no more than 24 hours.
 Serve cool from a picnic basket or cold, straight from the refrigerator.

-Recipe courtesy John T. Edge, Fried Chicken: An American Story, Putnam 2004
+Recipe courtesy of John T. Edge, Fried Chicken: An American Story, Putnam 2004